ericclack/pygamezero_candy/doc/part1.rst

 Did you figure it out?
 That's right, we just set each tile to a random number when we draw the board, and it's never going to be the same each time, so the board keeps changing.
 Let's fix that...

 We need to remember what each tile is, and then use this record to draw the same board each time.
-Let's use a two dimensional list to do this.
+Let's use a two dimensional list to do this (*a what? don't worry, we explain in the section below*).
 Add this just above your :code:`draw` function:

 .. code:: python